Ense-375/Ense-375/TESTING.md

 ### Test Suites and Test Cases

 **Note: In order to run any of the tests you must be connected to the database first, check this file for instructions on connecting to the database:** [DB instructions](https://github.com/Ense-375/Ense-375/blob/main/Prototype3/src/main/java/commands.txt)
+1. For running these tests (BudgetViewTest.java, BudgetModelTest.java, FinancialEntry.java) Run them through maven using "mvn test" for them to execute correctly
+2. For the remanining tests they can be ran using JUNIT

 ### Test Documentation
 Detailed documentation/breakdown of all testing methodologies refer to these documents: